Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
-Nailsworth - Broadview had a median income among taxpayers of $56,940 and an average level of $80,104.
-These figures were among the highest in Australia, compared to Greater Adelaide's levels of $52,592 and $64,886 respectively.
-Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates as of September 2025 would be approximately $64,245 (median) and $90,381 (average).
-From the 2021 Census, household, family and personal incomes in Nailsworth - Broadview cluster around the 69th percentile nationally.
-Income analysis reveals that 31.1% of the population (2,054 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 31.8% occupy this bracket.
-After housing costs, residents retain 86.9% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022, Nailsworth - Broadview SA2 had a median income among taxpayers of $56,940 with the average level standing at $80,104.
+This is among the highest in Australia and compares to levels of $52,592 and $64,886 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $64,245 (median) and $90,381 (average) as of September 2025.
+From the Census conducted in August 2021, household, family and personal incomes in Nailsworth - Broadview cluster around the 69th percentile nationally.
+Income analysis reveals that 31.1% of the population, comprising 2,052 individuals, fall within the $1,500 - $2,999 income range, mirroring the region where 31.8% occupy this bracket.
+After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income